Aging of Japan: Economic

-Mounting labor shortages in the 1980s and 90s led many Japanese companies to increase the mandatory retirement age from 55 to 60 or 65, and today many allow their employees to continue working after official retirement.
-The growing number of retirement age people has put a strain on the national pension system.
-In 1986, the government increased the age at which pension benefits begin from 60 to 65, and shortfalls in the pension system have encouraged many people of retirement age to remain in the workforce and have driven some others into poverty.
+Japanese companies increased the mandatory retirement age from 55 to as high as 65 during the 1980s and 1990s, with many firms allowing employees to work beyond the retirement age.
+The government has gradually increased the age at which pension benefits begin from 60 to 65.
+Shortfalls in the pension system have driven many people of retirement age to remain in the workforce, with some elderly individuals being driven into poverty.

-The retirement age may go even higher in the future if Japan continues to have older age populations in its overall population.
-A study by the UN Population Division released in 2000 found that Japan would need to raise its retirement age to 77 (or allow net immigration of 17 million by 2050) to maintain its worker-to-retiree ratio.
-Consistent immigration into Japan may prevent further population decline; therefore, it is encouraged that Japan develops policies that will support a large influx of young immigrants.
+The retirement age may go even higher in the future if the proportion of the elderly increases.
+A study by the UN Population Division in 2000 found that Japan would need to raise its retirement age to 77 (or allow net immigration of 17 million by 2050) to maintain its worker-to-retiree ratio.
+Consistent immigration into Japan may prevent further population decline, and many academics have argued for Japan to develop policies to support large influxes of young immigrants.

-Less desirable industries, such as agriculture and construction, are more threatened than others.
-The average farmer in Japan is 70 years old, and while about a third of construction workers are 55 or older, including many who expect to retire within the next ten years, only one in ten are younger than 30.
+Less desirable industries, such as agriculture and construction, face the most severe threats.
+The average farmer in Japan is 70 years old; while about a third of construction workers are 55 or older, including many expected to retire in the next ten years, only one in ten is younger than 30.
+The decline in the working population has also caused the nation's military to shrink.

 The decline in working-aged cohorts may lead to a shrinking economy if productivity does not increase faster than the rate of Japan's decreasing workforce.
 The OECD estimates that similar labor shortages in Austria, Germany, Greece, Italy, Spain, and Sweden will depress the European Union's economic growth by 0.4 percentage points annually from 2000 to 2025, after which shortages will cost the EU 0.9 percentage points in growth.
-In Japan, labor shortages will lower growth by 0.7 percentage points annually until 2025, after which Japan will also experience a 0.9 percentage points loss in growth.
+In Japan, labor shortages will lower growth by 0.7% annually until 2025, after which Japan will experience an annual 0.9% loss in growth.

 Places with high birthrates

-These are places in Japan with significantly higher birth rates than the national average: